-Due to repairs in progress on the wastewater treatment system in Elkmont Campground, restrooms will only be open for a couple of hours in the morning and again in the evening.
+Due to repairs in progress on the wastewater treatment system in Elkmont Campground, regular restrooms will be closed.
 During this time, the NPS will provide portable toilets supplied with hand-sanitizer and/or portable restroom trailer facilities for 24-hour access.

 The health and safety of our visitors, employees, partners, and volunteers at Great Smoky Mountains National Park is of the utmost importance.
 We are working diligently to make the needed repairs, and we will provide notice when restrooms are again open to their normal schedule.
 Thank you for your patience.

 Cades Cove Loop Road will be fully closed for three weeks in September to resurface the roadway.
 The one-way road will be closed to all motorists, pedestrians, cyclists, and horseback riders from Tuesday, Sept.
 7 through Monday, Sept.
 27. During the closure, trails must be accessed from outside of the Cades Cove area as there will be no access to any trailheads from the Cades Cove Loop Road during the closure.
 Access to the Cades Cove Campground remains open.